josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 ulimit -Hn 2000000
 ulimit -Sn 2000000
 ```
-as recommend by this [stackoverflow answer](https://superuser.com/a/1644788).
+as recommended by this [stackoverflow answer](https://superuser.com/a/1644788).

 For Ubuntu 20.04, the quickest way is to:
 ```